Michael Williams - Spinning Equipment

 Andean Plying Tool

 This hardwood tool takes the place of your hand for holding the wound yarn when plying.
-Comfortable turned handle and a removable top peg. length 22cm (9")
+Comfortable turned handle and a removable top peg.
+The new design more closely matches the dimensions of a hand.